Wilms' Tumor or Nephroblastoma

 Stage II (20% of patients)

-• Blood vessels in the region adjacent to the kidney may have tumor cells.
+The tumour is completely resected during surgery but there is regional tumour involvement.
+Blood vessels in the region adjacent to the kidney may have tumour cells.
+There is no lymph node involvement.

 Stage III (21% of patients)